gregbiv/consus/README.md

-`Consus` - service manages a key-value storage.
+`Consus` - an experiment service manages a key-value storage.

 _In ancient Roman religion, the god Consus was the protector of grains.
 He was represented by a grain seed_